joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/22/world/asia/pakistan-inline-skating-police.html?searchResultPosition=4

 **Appeals Court Blocks Ruling That Overturned California’s Assault Weapons Ban**\
-`The state’s attorney general, Rob Bonta, said the decision of a U.S. Circuit Court panel would leave the three-decade-old ban in place while litigation continues.`\
+`The decision by a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit leaves the three-decade-old ban in place while litigation continues.`\
 https://nytimes.com/2021/06/22/us/assault-weapons-ban-california.html?searchResultPosition=5

 **‘Glove, Hat and Belt’: M.L.B.
 Begins a New Era of Enforcement**\